 Could the distributor publish with "/ubuntu/dists/xenial-update" & "/ubuntu/dists/trusty-update" which is what the user provides as the release name.
 Today, it's using "/ubuntu/dists/" + codename

-#5 Updated by quba42 almost 2 years ago
+#5 Updated by quba42 over 2 years ago

 I have been working on the relevant code for unrelated reasons so I feel qualified to add my two cents.